Dimethyl sulfoxide: Medicine

-In interventional radiology, DMSO is used as a solvent for ethylene vinyl alcohol in the Onyx liquid embolic agent, which is used in embolization, the therapeutic occlusion of blood vessels.
+The most common adverse event reported was dry skin at the application site (25.3% of patients), followed by contact dermatitis (13.0%)In interventional radiology, DMSO is used as a solvent for ethylene vinyl alcohol in the Onyx liquid embolic agent, which is used in embolization, the therapeutic occlusion of blood vessels.

 In cryobiology DMSO has been used as a cryoprotectant and is still an important constituent of cryoprotectant vitrification mixtures used to preserve organs, tissues, and cell suspensions.
 Without it, up to 90% of frozen cells will become inactive.
 It is particularly important in the freezing and long-term storage of embryonic stem cells and hematopoietic stem cells, which are often frozen in a mixture of 10% DMSO, a freezing medium, and 30% fetal bovine serum.
 In the cryogenic freezing of heteroploid cell lines (MDCK, VERO, etc.) a mixture of 10% DMSO with 90% EMEM (70% EMEM + 30% fetal bovine serum + antibiotic mixture) is used.
 As part of an autologous bone marrow transplant the DMSO is re-infused along with the patient's own hematopoietic stem cells.

 DMSO is metabolized by disproportionation to dimethyl sulfide and dimethyl sulfone.
 It is subject to renal and pulmonary excretion.
 A possible side effect of DMSO is therefore elevated blood dimethyl sulfide, which may cause a blood borne halitosis symptom.

 Alternative medicine

-DMSO is marketed as an alternative medicine.
-Its popularity as an alternative cure is stated to stem from a 60 Minutes documentary in 1980 featuring an early proponent.
-However, DMSO is an ingredient in some products listed by the U.S. FDA as fake cancer cures and the FDA has had a running battle with distributors.
-One such distributor is Mildred Miller, who promoted DMSO for a variety of disorders and was consequently convicted of Medicare fraud.
+DMSO's popularity as an alternative medicine is stated to stem from a March 1980 60 Minutes documentary "The Riddle of DMSO" and April 1980 Time magazine article covering the treatments of ardent DMSO advocate Dr. Stanley Jacob beginning in the 1960s.

 The use of DMSO as an alternative treatment for cancer is of particular concern, as it has been shown to interfere with a variety of chemotherapy drugs, including cisplatin, carboplatin, and oxaliplatin.
 There is insufficient evidence to support the hypothesis that DMSO has any effect, and most sources agree that its history of side effects when tested warrants caution when using it as a dietary supplement, for which it is marketed heavily with the usual disclaimer.
+DMSO is an ingredient in some products listed by the U.S. FDA as fake cancer cures and the FDA has had a running battle with distributors.
+One such distributor is Mildred Miller, who promoted DMSO for a variety of disorders and was consequently convicted of Medicare fraud.